FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 Around 1773, Deborah began experiencing health problems.
 She died of a stroke on December 19, 1774.

 On Christmas Eve William Franklin wrote to Ben, “I came here on Thursday last to attend the funeral of my poor old mother who died the Monday noon . . .
 She told me . . . that she never expected to see you unless you returned this winter, for she was sure she would not live till next summer.
-I heartily wish you had happened to come over in the fall, as I think the disappointment in that respect, preyed a good deal on her spirits.”.
+I heartily wish you had happened to come over in the fall, as I think the disappointment in that respect, preyed a good deal on her spirits.”

-Like this post?
-Stop by and read Martha Washington: Wife of American Founding Father George Washingtonthen head to the online store and shop for handcrafted beaded jewelry by beYOUteous.
+I'd love to have you as a customer, head to the online store and shop for handcrafted beaded jewelry by beYOUteous.

 Leave a comment